AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/01-introduction.md

 teaching: 20
 exercises: 0
 questions:
-- "What is RECAST and how can it help me make the most of my analysis?"
+- "What is RECAST and why is it useful?"
-- "How do docker and gitlab work together to preserve your analysis code and operating environment?"
 - "What is needed to fully automate and preserve the analysis workflow?"
 objectives:
+- "Find out where we're headed with this tutorial"
-- "Understand the motivation for incorporating RECAST into your analysis"
+- "Understand the motivation for incorporating RECAST into analyses"
-- "Familiarize yourself with the three key components of RECAST"
 keypoints:
-- "RECAST preserves your analysis code and operating environment so it can be re-interpreted with new physical models."
+- "RECAST preserves analysis code and operating environment so it can be re-interpreted with new physical models."
-- "Gitlab enables full preservation of your analysis code."
-- "Docker makes it possible to preserve the exact environment in which your analysis code is run."
-- "Your analysis workflow definition automates the process of passing an arbitrary signal model through your containerized analysis chain."
+- "There are two command-line RECAST tools: `recast-atlas` and `recast-cli`."
+- "recast-atlas utilizes full atlas simulation and can be used for the best reinterpretation accuracy."
+- "recast-cli utilizes fast simulation tools and can be used to get a quick reinterpretation result to guide future efforts."
 ---

 ## Introduction
-This morning's docker tutorial introduced you to containerization as an industry-standard computing tool that makes it quick and easy to bring up a customized computing environment to suit the needs of your application.
+The docker tutorial introduced you to containerization as an industry-standard computing tool that makes it quick and easy to use a customized computing environment that suits the needs of your application.
 In this tutorial, we'll explore how ATLAS is leveraging the power of containerization for data analysis applications.
 You've already seen that standard ATLAS computing tools can be packaged into the `atlas/analysisbase` docker image, which lets you develop an analysis on your local machine.
-Now we'll see how ATLAS is using docker and gitlab to preserve and re-interpret ATLAS analyses using a tool called RECAST (Request Efficiency Computation for Alternative Signal Theories).
+Now we'll see how ATLAS is using docker and CI/CD to preserve and re-interpret ATLAS analyses using a tool called RECAST (Request Efficiency Computation for Alternative Signal Theories).

+We'll start with two command-line tools for reinterpretation: `recast-atlas` and `recast-cli`.

+With `recast-atlas`, we'll see how to calculate CLs upper limits for a new signal model on lxplus by using an existing analysis and ATLAS full simulation.
+For our signal model, we'll use MonoSbb (dark Higgs boson decaying to two b-quarks) and for our existing analysis, we'll use MonoHbb.
+As it would take too long to run a full signal grid and get a complete contour, we'll only consider a single signal point.

+`recast-cli` is similar to `recast-atlas`, except it uses fast simulation tools (e.g., rivet) -- no geant4 detector simulation.
+Since this is significantly faster (it's in the name, after all), we'll calculate a full contour.
+For our signal model, we'll use (insert signal model here) and for our existing analysis, we'll use (insert existing analysis here).

+If you still have time after these activities, there will be an advanced section at the end of the tutorial that has additional information on how a new analysis can be preserved for RECAST.

 ### Plausible and Likely Scenario